Tsonic GitHub

 • cross-package import ownership checks

-That is why the stack now treats regen and publish as part of a verified wave.
+That is why regen and publish are part of a verified wave.

 Repo-local scripts matter

 In the generated binding repos, prefer the repo-local scripts over ad hoc manual publishing.
-In the current stack that usually means:
+The stack uses:

 • repo-local generation scripts for each binding family